QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

 These parameters are set for the following reasons:

-- A typical Windows installation requires between 25GB up to 60GB of disk space depending on the version (Home/Professional/Ö).
+- A typical Windows installation requires between 25GB up to 60GB of disk space depending on the version (Home/Professional/‚Ä¶).
 Windows updates also end up using significant space.
-So, extend the root volume from the default 10GB to at least 60GB (note: it is straightforward to increase the root volume size after Windows is installed: simply extend the volume again in dom0 and then extend the system partition with Windowsís disk manager).
+So, extend the root volume from the default 10GB to at least 60GB (note: it is straightforward to increase the root volume size after Windows is installed: simply extend the volume again in dom0 and then extend the system partition with Windows‚Äôs disk manager).

 - Setting memory to 4096MB may work in most cases, but using 6144MB (or even 8192MB) may reduce the likelihood of crashes during installation, especially for Windows 10 or 11.
 This is important as Windows qubes have to be created without memory balancing, as requested by the parameter settings described above.

-- The Windowsí installer requires a significant amount of memory or else the VM will crash with such errors:
+- The Windows‚Äô installer requires a significant amount of memory or else the VM will crash with such errors:

   .. code:: output